 Notes: (a) the run parameters in parentheses correspond to the default settings in the “create Bayesian model” protocol in Pipeline Pilot 9.1 (BIOVIA). (b) The “stability hit rate” is equivalent to the “positive predicted value” and is calculated by dividing the number of true positives by the sum of the number of true positives plus the number of false positives.
 True positives are compounds that were correctly predicted to be stable, while false positives are unstable compounds that were incorrectly classified as stable. (c) “Unstable true negatives filtered” corresponds to the number of correctly predicted unstable compounds (there were a total of 462 unstable compounds in the full percent compound left validation set).
 For each corresponding set of run parameters, the “pruned” half-life training set produced a Bayesian model that displayed better (or similar) sensitivity than the “full” half-life Bayesian, when scoring the “full” percent compound left validation set.
 However, for the other external statistics, the “full” half-life Bayesians displayed slightly better predictive power than the corresponding “pruned” half-life Bayesians, when scoring the “full” percent compound left validation set.
 These validation studies against the percent compound left set were the only cases in which the “pruned” half-life Bayesian models displayed less accuracy than the “full” half-life Bayesian models, according to some of the external statistics.

-Table S4.
+Table S-VIII.
 External validation statistics from evaluating the accuracy of using different sets of run parameters to create MLM half-life Bayesians, by using them to score the “pruned” percent compound left set of compounds.